 By the way, you can also get taster sessions and beginner courses in the many outdoor ski slopes dotted around the UK – find your nearest one on the Go Ski Go Board website.

-You can also head to one of the branches of Skiplex, the moving-carpert ski slope, to fine-tune your snowplough.
+You can also head to one of the branches of Skiplex, the moving-carpet ski slope in Basingstoke and Reading, to fine-tune your snowplough.
 We wouldn’t recommend it for your first-ever ski lesson: but the continuous downhill experience it provides will do wonders for your strength and technique once you’ve had a few hours on an indoor ski slope.
+See more about Skiplex here.

 That said, there’s nothing quite like learning on proper snow, in a place where the temperature is permanently low.
 The only surprise you’ll get on your first proper ski holiday is how beautiful the scenery is.